 So, how do people recognise Mid-Autumn Festival in Hong Kong these days?
 Well, we still come together to celebrate with family – and, for many expats, that can mean being with our close friends because we’re away from family back in our home countries.

 A must-see event over the course of the festival period is the enormous fire dragon dance in Tai Hang.
-At this event, a Chinese dragon constructed with 70,000 glowing incense sticks winds through the streets down to Tin Hau, behind Causeway Bay.
+At this event, a Chinese dragon constructed with 10,000 glowing incense sticks winds through the streets down to Tin Hau, behind Causeway Bay.
 It’s quite a sight!
 (For details, visit taihangfiredragon.hk.)

 If you can’t make it to Tai Hang, the good news is that there are local gatherings held all over the city.
 Here’s our guide to some of the best places for enjoying the festivities.*

-#1 Fire Dragon Dance at Pok Fu Lam Village
+#2 Fire Dragon Dance at Pok Fu Lam Village

-#2 Causeway Bay Urban MidAutumn Lantern Carnival
+#3 Causeway Bay Urban Mid-Autumn Lantern Carnival

-#3 Lantern Display at TST
+#4 Lantern Display at TST

-#4 Local Beaches
+#6 Local Beaches

-If you live near Shek O beach, Discovery Bay’s Tai Pak beach, Repulse Bay beach or many other beaches, you can head there and you’ll likely find your community gathered with lights.
+If you live near Shek O Beach, Discovery Bay’s Tai Pak Beach, Repulse Bay Beach or many other beaches, you can head there and you’ll likely find your community gathered with lights.
 It’s a fun evening for the kids and many families bring a picnic.

-Say no to glow sticks!
+Festival Tip: Say no to glow sticks!

 Glow sticks are popular at these events but please keep in mind they’re very damaging to the environment.
 This is single-use plastic at it’s worst.
 So, keep the glow sticks at home and try a lantern with a torch.